-- PCPs who serve Members under the age of twenty-one (21) are responsible for conducting all EPSDT screens for individuals on their Panel under the age of twentyone (21).
+- 1. PCPs who serve Members under the age of twenty-one (21), and are qualified EPSDT providers in accordance with Section 5.D, EPSDT Services, of this Contract, are responsible for conducting EPSDT screens for all Members on their Panel under the age of twenty-one (21).
 Should the PCP be unable to conduct the necessary EPSDT screens, the PCP is responsible for arranging to have the necessary EPSDT screens conducted by another network Provider and ensure that all relevant medical information, including the results of the EPSDT screens, are incorporated into the Member's PCP Medical Record. - 2.
-PCPs who serve Members under the age of twenty-one (21) report encounter data associated with EPSDT screens, using a format approved by the Division, to the Contractor within ninety (90) calendar days from the date of service. - 3.
+PCPs currently enrolled as a Mississippi Medicaid provider who have signed an EPSDT specific provider agreement and serve Members under the age of twenty-one (21) report encounter data associated with EPSDT screens, using a format approved by the Division, to the Contractor within ninety (90) calendar days from the date of service. - 3.
 PCPs are responsible for contacting new Members identified in the quarterly encounter lists sent by the Contractor that indicate who has not had an encounter during the first six (6) months of Enrollment.
-The Contractor must require the PCP to: - a.
+The Contractor must require the PCP to:

+- a.
 Contact Members identified in the quarterly Encounter lists as not complying with EPSDT periodicity and immunization schedules for children; - b.
 Identify to the Contractor any such Members who have not come into compliance with the EPSDT periodicity and immunization schedules within one (1) month of such notification to the site by the Contractor; and - c.
 Document the reasons for noncompliance, where possible, and to document its efforts to bring the Member's care into compliance with the standards.